-Joint operations
+Joint arrangements

-When determining the appropriate basis of accounting for the Development LP's investment in co-ownership, the Trust makes judgments about the degree of control that the Trust exerts directly or through an arrangement over the co-ownership's relevant activities.

-The Trust has determined that its interest in the co-ownership is a joint operation (see Note 9).
+When determining the appropriate basis of accounting for the Trust's investment in coownership, the Trust makes judgments about the degree of control that the Trust exerts directly or through an arrangement over the co-ownership's relevant activities.
+The Trust has determined that its interest in the co-ownership is a joint operation.